garethrogers2828/Football-Quiz/README.md

 ## Future Features

 - New round of questions

+## Technologies used

+- HTML
+- CSS
+- Javascript

 ## How to View the Project